 Board of Directors

-Darlene joined the United Way Board of Directors in June 2012, and currently lives in Lacombe, Alberta.
-She received her BEd from the University of Alberta and will complete her Master’s Degree in Communication and Leadership from Gonzaga University (Spokane) in 2013.
-Darlene teaches business communication classes at Red Deer College and the Donald School of Business.
-She has over twenty years of experience with Wolf Creek Public Schools, as well as experience in editorial writing, public speaking, and project management.
+Darlene joined the United Way Board of Directors in June 2012, and lives in Lacombe, Alberta.
+She received her Bachelor of Education degree from the University of Alberta and her Master’s Degree in Communication and Leadership from Gonzaga University (Spokane) in 2013.
+Darlene is currently a Community Facilitator with the City of Red Deer in the Department of Social Planning.
+She has a background in corporate leadership facilitation, secondary/post-secondary instruction (most recently at Red Deer College), and editorial writing.
 Her passions include intercultural travel, music, and sports with family and friends.
 She and her husband Ian have three teenage girls.
 She has loved the opportunity to work with others who share her passion for service.

 Kurt Spady has been a member of the United Way board since September 2014.
 Kurt holds a Bachelor of Management Degree as well as a Master of Business Administration degree from Athabasca University.
 Kurt is currently the President and CEO of Avason Consulting Corp. and also does work for the Red Deer College and Alberta Health Services.
 Kurt is a board member and the treasurer of the Life Long Learning Council in Red Deer and contributes to the Foundation of Red Deer Public Schools.
 Kurt lives in Red Deer with his wife Janelle, two children Jackson and Ava, and cats Socks and Neo.